techmohitgarg/viewmodel-practice/README.md

 ### Features

  - How to create view model
- - how to create view model using factory
+ - how to create view model using view model factory